 Some of the digital cognoscenti3 are voicing support for Feed Wrangler.

 ReadKit for Mac just added Feed Wrangler support, so I’m trying that out now.
 Reeder for iPhone will get it shortly, and Mr Reader for iPad already supports it.Marco

 I have yet to try Feed Wrangler.
-All of these services ( with the exception of Feedly ) are paid services costing about $24/year.
-I want to try Feed Wrangler if but I already paid for a full year of Feedbin service and I’m not sure when/if I’ll get a refund.
-I purchased ReadKit and I am testing that out with Fever.
-It’s a nice app but … it lacks most of the social sharing services that I’ve come to expect.
+All of these services (except for Feedly ) are paid services costing about $24/year.
+I want to try Feed Wrangler if, but I already paid for a full year of Feedbin service, and I’m not sure when/if I’ll get a refund.
+I purchased ReadKit, and I am testing that out with Fever.
+It’s a beautiful app, but it lacks most of the social sharing services that I’ve come to expect.